Skip to content

 Practical Shopping Tips

 1. Start with the symbol.
 Flip the package, look for a recognized hechsher.
-If it is there, you are good for that category (check D/M modifiers for meat/dairy separation).
+If it is there, you have cleared the main hurdle for that category — then check the D/M modifiers for meat/dairy separation.

 Buying for Orthodox Guests